AlexIoannides/llmz/README.md

-# llm_toolz
+# llmz

-This is the repository for the llm_toolz Python package.
+This is the repository for the llmz Python package.

 ## Developer Setup